ROI in Digital Marketing: Meaning, Formula & How to Calculate It

 5. Return on Ad Spend (ROAS)

-Return on ad spend is another important ROI metric because it helps marketers review the performance of campaigns, predict future scenarios, and compare channel spending.
+Return on ad spend ROAS is another important ROI metric because it helps marketers review the performance of campaigns, predict future scenarios, and compare channel spending.
 They can evaluate how well their paid ads are performing.

 ROAS shows the total profit earned through ad spend and the amount spent on paid ads.
 Businesses aim to achieve three times their investment.